How to refinance a home loan

 Refinancing is the process of switching your existing home loan to a new one with either your current bank or a new lender.
 Moving the amount of money you still owe to a new loan can have a positive impact on your finances.

-Interest rates are rising in Australia and many Aussies are turning to refinancing to try and keep their mortgage repayments down.
 A new loan has the potential for lower interest rates and fees, as well as better loan features and repayment terms that suit you.

-Should I refinance my home loan
+Should I refinance my home loan?

 There are lots of reasons to refinance.
 If you’ve been looking into whether you should refinance your home, here’s a few to get you started: